siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 An ultrareal number can then be more formally thought of as a positive square-form.

-The capital $U$ names the "visible value" or "observable value", while the lower-case $u$ names the "inner state".
+The capital $U$ names the "visible value" or "observable value", while the lower-case $u$ names the inner magnitude.

-It is a state rather than merely a value because it can carry orientation, phase, opposition, or other relation data before the visible value is evaluated.
+The full inner state is more than a magnitude because $ue^{i\phi}$ can carry orientation, phase, opposition, or other relation data before the visible value is evaluated.

 ## What is a number?